DenHaydash/swapi-sample/README.md

 # SwapiSample

-Sample app which implements cache storage and runtype type validation.
+Sample app which implements cache storage and runtyme type validation.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.